vanhoangkha/Networking-fundamentals/Day35_Standard_Access_Control_Lists.md

-# 34. STANDARD ACCESS CONTROL LISTS (ACL)
+# 34. STANDARD Access CONTROL LISTS (ACL)

 WHAT ARE ACLs

 - ACLs (Access Control Lists) have multiple uses
-- In DAY 34 and DAY 35, we will focus on ACL’s from a security perspective
+- In DAY 34 and DAY 35, we will focus on ACL’s from a Bảo mật perspective
-- ACLs function as a “packet filter” - instructing the ROUTER to ALLOW or DENY specific traffic
+- ACLs function as a “Gói tin filter” - instructing the Router to ALLOW or DENY specific traffic
 - ACLs can filter traffic based on:
     - SOURCE / DESTINATION IP ADDRESSES
     - SOURCE / DESTINATION LAYER 4 PORTS